shaloo/docs.arcana/docs/migration/main-auth-v1.0.4-migration.md

 This guide is meant for developers who have already integrated apps with v1.0.3 of the {{config.extra.arcana.sdk_name}} and deploy them using {{config.extra.arcana.company_name}} Testnet or Mainnet.

-If you are new to Arcana Network, see {{config.extra.arcana.product_name}} Quick Start Guides to get started.
+If you are new to Arcana Network, see {{config.extra.arcana.sdk_name}} Quick Start Guides to get started.

 ## Backward Compatibility

-The latest release of the {{config.extra.arcana.product_name}} product does not cause any breaking changes for most of the Web3 apps that may have integrated with the earlier release v1.0.3 of the {{config.extra.arcana.sdk_name}}.
+The latest release of the {{config.extra.arcana.sdk_name}} does not cause any breaking changes for most of the Web3 apps that may have integrated with the earlier release v1.0.3 of the {{config.extra.arcana.sdk_name}}.
 Those apps should continue to work with no changes to the app code.
 Some changes are required in the {{config.extra.arcana.dashboard_name}} settings to ensure smooth operation.
 If the app has explicitly specified a default chain via the `chainConfig` option in the `AuthProvider` then make sure the chain appears in the list of blockchains configured in the {{config.extra.arcana.dashboard_name}}.
 If the chain does not show up, it can be manually added via the [[configure-wallet-chains|chain management configuration settings]] in the dashboard.
 See the chain management section below for details.

 ### Same Wallet Address

-Apps using {{config.extra.arcana.product_name}} v1.0.3 or the latest v1.0.4 should see **no change** in the user wallet address.
+Apps using {{config.extra.arcana.sdk_name}} v1.0.3 or the latest v1.0.4 should see **no change** in the user wallet address.
 This is true for all types of apps and supported frameworks, irrespective of whether they are using the global or app-specific keys.
 Apps deployed earlier will continue to work on the Arcana Testnet and Mainnet.

 ## New Release: What has Changed?